serverwentdown/wireguard-negotiator/README.md

 ### `POST /request`

 Request for the assignment of an IP address and accepted as a peer.
-This blocks until the server has finished configuring the peer, therefore the client SHOULD NOT timeout.
+This blocks until the server has finished configuring the peer.

 #### Request Body